 - Dog behaviour (including taking long walks and being loyal).

 I’m just back from a whirlwind visit to California and wanted to write a post about what I learned from the experience.
-Despite connecting flights, it was great because my frequent flyer brother was able to upgrade my seats on three out of four flights to Business Class.
+Despite connecting flights, it was great because my frequent flyer brother was able to upgrade my seats to Business Class on three out of four flights.
 I was sure there was something I could relate to running a business, like showing simple courtesy, treating customers as special and going above and beyond (oh, warm chocolate chip cookies!).

 But what I really learned was that I never want to fly economy again.
 Sigh.